dmytro-anokhin/remote-content-view/README.md

-# RemoteContent
+# RemoteContentView

-A description of this package.
+RemoteContentView used to download and display a contents of URL.

+This package is WIP